SteveLauC/Notes/database/Database_System_Concepts/Ch24_Advanced_Indexing_Techniques.md

       > local depth should always be smaller than or equal to global depth.

-   2. When a bucket becomes full, we split it and increase the local depth by 1, global depth will also be increased if the local depth equals to the global depth.
+   2. When a bucket becomes full(buckets have limited capacity), we split it and increase the local depth by 1, global depth will also be increased if the local depth equals to the global depth.

    3. Buckets are created **on demand**, say the global depth is `i`, we don't necessarily have `2^i` buckets.

-   4. Several directory entries that have the same prefix (or suffix) will point to the same bucket, the local depth of that bucket is the length of that common prefix (or suffix).
+   4. Several directory entries that have the same prefix (or suffix, depends on your implementation) will point to the same bucket, the local depth of that bucket is the length of that common prefix (or suffix).

 ### 24.5.2.2 Queries and Updates